-Going Concern
+Goina Concern

 In order to assess whether it is appropriate for the Association to be reported as a going concern, the management apply judgement, having undertaken appropriate enquiries and having considered the business activities and the principal risks and uncertainties.
 In arriving at this judgement there are a large number of assumptions and estimates involved in calculating future cash flow projections.
 This includes management's expectations of both property sales and rental turnover, operating costs, timing and quantum of future capital expenditure and estimates and cost of future funding.
-Sensitivity testing, involving challenging scenarios including reasonable worst case scenarios in respect of Covid-19, has been undertaken in respect of the assumptions used within the going concern assessment.
+The Directors have overlaid several severe but plausible, multi-variant scenarios with specific considerations for the potential impact of the ongoing Covid-19 pandemic, in respect of these assumptions used within the going concern assessment and to aid sensitivity analysis.
 As a result of these considerations the financial statements have been prepared on a going concern basis.